-Cruising the Blue Ridge Parkway should be on every traveler’s wish list.
-The road winds through the Blue Ridge Mountains in southwestern Virginia, offering breathtaking vistas at nearly every turn.
+Cruising Virginia’s Blue Ridge Parkway should be on every traveler’s wish list.
+The road winds through the Blue Ridge Mountains in the southwestern corner of the state, offering breathtaking vistas at nearly every turn.
 Autumn is an especially good time to visit, as foliage blankets the mountainside in vivid shades of yellow and orange.
 The valley below is dotted with rushing waterfalls, pristine forests, and charming university towns packed with shops and cafes.
 There are enough things to do in the Blue Ridge Mountains of VA to keep you busy for at least a week.
-I crammed as much as I could into a three-day weekend.
-These are some of the spots that you can’t miss.

 Things to Do in the Blue Ridge Mountains, VA